-After writing the script, we compiled it into a self-contained executable that we executed from a command-line prompt.
-Our workstation executed this workload against the Dell PowerEdge R710 file server under test once per backup period, and we repeated this workload-plus-backup iteration 14 times to simulate 14 days of activity.
-We started with one copy of our 50GB data set on the file server, which the workload then manipulated over the course of the 14 simulated days.
+After configuring the LoadGen workload, we exported the configuration file and used it as an execution parameter, calling the LoadGenCMD utility directly from the command line.
+Our workstation executed this workload against the Dell PowerEdge R710 mail server under test once per backup period, and we repeated this workload-plus-backup iteration 14 times to simulate 14 days of activity.
+We started with one copy of our mail storage group on the mail server, which the workload then manipulated over the course of the 14 simulated workdays.